 You can tour this historic structure and visit the restored courtrooms to learn more about our 19th-century judicial system.

-We were able to visit the Gateway Arch National Park all in one afternoon.
+As a family, we could visit the Gateway Arch National Park all in one afternoon.

 The courthouse was a great stop as well.
 However, it was a relatively quick tour.

 We highly recommend adding this National Park to your list of places to see while traveling the country.
+Visiting the Gateway Arch with kids is a great way to explore and learn about St. Louis.

 We love to hear from our followers.
 Please leave a comment below.